 Carroll is a tiny village located in the state of Ohio.
 With a population of 561 people and two constituent neighborhoods, Carroll is the 665th largest community in Ohio.
-Much of the housing stock in Carroll was built prior to World War II, making it one of the older and more historic villages in the country.
+Carroll has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Carroll real estate is some of the most expensive in Ohio, although Carroll house values don't compare to the most expensive real estate in the U.S.

-Carroll is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Carroll is a blue-collar town, with 37.82% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Carroll is a village of sales and office workers, construction workers and builders, and professionals.
-There are especially a lot of people living in Carroll who work in office and administrative support (22.22%), healthcare (9.66%), and sales jobs (5.80%).
+There are especially a lot of people living in Carroll who work in office and administrative support (19.69%), healthcare (11.40%), and maintenance occupations (6.22%).

 As is often the case in a small village, Carroll doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Carroll with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.31% of adults in Carroll have a bachelor's degree or advanced degree.
+The citizens of Carroll are slightly less educated than the national average of 21.84% for the average city or town: 13.98% of adults in Carroll have a bachelor's degree or advanced degree

-The per capita income in Carroll in 2010 was $30,461, which is upper middle income relative to Ohio and the nation.
-This equates to an annual income of $121,844 for a family of four.
+The per capita income in Carroll in 2010 was $27,915, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
+This equates to an annual income of $111,660 for a family of four.
 However, Carroll contains both very wealthy and poor people as well.

 The people who call Carroll home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Carroll residents report their race to be White.
 Important ancestries of people in Carroll include German, Irish, English, Italian, and Hungarian.